tytydraco/yessleep/out/The_girl_of_my_dreams_had_a_dark_secret.md

 *I’ve hidden the evidence.*

-And that’s how she left me, the girl of my dreams.
-The girl of my nightmares.
+And that’s the last I ever heard from her, the girl of my dreams who became the girl of my nightmares.